genomematt/pylazybam/README.md

 Contributing to pylazybam
 =========================
-pylazybam is licensed under the BSD three clause license.
+Pylazybam is licensed under the BSD three clause license.
 You are free to fork this repository under the terms of that license.
 If you have suggested changes please start by raising an issue in the issue tracker.
 Pull requests are welcome and will be included at the discretion of the author, but must have 100% test coverage.